ReoGrid ReoGrid Web

 Lite tier limit

-Lite caps at 100 rows × 26 columns.
-Writes beyond those limits are dropped with a console.warn.
+Lite caps at 100 rows Γ— 26 columns.
+Writes beyond those limits are silently ignored.
 For larger datasets, use @reogrid/pro.

 See also